Our current training

 Take a look at the full programme below.

-WFSCP Working Together to Safeguard Children (Formerly known as Level 3 Safeguarding Training)
+WFSCP Working Together to Safeguard Children: Level 3

 This was formally known as Level 3 Safeguarding Training.
 WFSCP Working Together to Safeguard Children is intended for professionals who are required to work at level 3 competency within their statutory framework, particularly where responsibilities include keeping children safe.